 VISITATION INFORMATION LINKS:

 The prisoner must complete a Visitor List form (CAJ-334) identifying immediate family members* and not more than 10 other potential visitors.
 Those persons the prisoner has placed on his/her visiting list must complete a Visiting Application (CAJ-103) to request approval to visit.
-The Visiting Application must be submitted in advance to allow for review of the Application.
+The Visiting Application must be submitted in advance to the facility Mailroom or Informaton Desk where the prisoner is currently housed to allow for review of the Application.
 INCLUDING A SELF-ADDRESSED-STAMPED ENVELOPE WHEN THE APPLICATION IS RETURNED WILL ENSURE THAT THE PROPOSED VISITOR IS PROVIDED NOTIFICATION OF HIS/HER APPROVAL OR DENIAL TO VISIT.
 NO VISITS WILL BE ALLOWED WITHOUT THIS APPROVAL.